 labs and talent focused on rapid innovation

-Validate your work faster.
-Ohio is home to world-class research and test facilities, including Cincinnati’s GE Aviation, the U.S. Air Force Research Lab at Wright-Patterson Air Force Base in Dayton, and the NASA Glenn Research Center in Cleveland.
+Leverage unique Ohio-based testing and research facilities dedicated to aerospace and aviation for knowledge transfer and R&D. Ohio’s world-class research and test facilities include Cincinnati’s GE Aviation, U.S. Air Force Research Lab at Wright-Patterson Air Force Base in Dayton, and the NASA Glenn Research Center and Plum Brook Station in Cleveland and Sandusky respectively.

 The undisputed leader in U.S. aircraft engine production

 Optimize your productivity.
 17% of total U.S. employment in aviation and aerospace is located right here in Ohio.
+Ohio ranks 2nd in value-added per job among all states.
 We have the expertise and networks you need to succeed.

 Attract and retain the talent you need